[Updated May 2026]

 Qwerty (Print magazine from UNB, since 1996)

-- Fiction to 5,000 words, plus poetry, reviews, CNF, and visual arts
+- Accepts: Fiction to 5,000 words, plus poetry, reviews, CNF, and visual arts

-- Submit September-April; see the Qwerty guidelines; simultaneous okay
+- Submissions open at time from September-April, often themed; see the Qwerty guidelines; simultaneous submissions okay

 - Pays a small honorarium